 In 1911, while the Wesselhoefts were living at 176 Commonwealth, 398 Marlborough was the home of Charles Benjamin Barnes, Jr., a lawyer, and his wife, Josephine Lea (Low) Barnes.
 Their primary residence was in Hingham, but in 1909 they also had maintained a Boston home at 211 Beacon.
 When the Wesselhoefts moved back to 398 Marlborough, the Barneses moved to 176 Commonwealth for the 1911-1912 winter season.
 By 1913, they were living at 111 Marlborough, Charles Barnes’s parents’ former home (his father died in June of 1912).

-398 Marlborough was not listed in the 1919 Blue Book.
+The house was not listed in the 1919 Blue Book.

+On June 30, 1982, 398 Marlborough was purchased from John Coppola by Babak Bagheral, trustee of the 398 Marlborough Trust.
 In June of 1987, he filed for (and subsequently received) permission to convert the property into seven apartments.
 There was no prior record of the legal occupancy, but in filings associated with the application, it was stated that the property had been a lodging house since the mid-1960s.